Delaware's 2017 Coastal

 Trash on our beaches and in our waterways isn’t just unsightly – it’s also potentially dangerous to marine life and in some cases harmful to water quality.
-But you can help make a difference in Delaware by joining volunteers of all ages at the 30th annual Delaware Coastal Cleanup, which will be held from 9 a.m. to noon on Saturday, Sept.
-16, 2017.
-In case of severe weather, rain date will be the following Saturday, Sept.
+Volunteers of all ages will help make a difference by participating in the 30th annual Delaware Coastal Cleanup, to be held from 9 a.m. to noon on Saturday, Sept.
+16. In case of severe weather, the rain date will be Saturday, Sept.
 23.

 • View a list of this year's Coastal Cleanup Sites

-• Map below of this year's Coastal Cleanup locations
+• View a map of Coastal Cleanup locations

 • Introduction to Delaware's Coastal Cleanup video